 Monitored Clomid Cycle

 There is a treatment that consists of the female taking medication called clomid, which aims to induce ovulation.
 Once ovulation occurs, the couple is instructed by the doctor to have intercourse at home in order to attempt an accurately timed conception.
-This is an example of when intercourse is necessary to carry out the fertility treatment.
+This is an example of when sex during infertility treatment is necessary.

 Intrauterine Insemination (IUI)